Service-Design-Studio/hw-rails-intro/README.md

 # Rails Intro: add features to RottenPotatoes

-In this homework you will add a feature to an existing simple Rails app and deploy the result publicly on the Google App Engine hosting service.
+In this homework you will add a feature to an existing simple Rails app and deploy the result publicly on the Google Cloud.
 We will run live integration tests against your deployed version.

 General advice:  This homework involves modifying RottenPotatoes in